Updated May 16, 2023

 TCP makes use of port numbers in order to know which application processes it needs to handover the segment of data.
 Alongside this, it makes use of the sequence numbers in order to synchronize along with the remote host.
 Every data segment is then sent as well as received along with SN’s.
 Sender makes sure the last of the data segment that has been received by Receiver whenever it gets the acknowledgment.
 The receiver is aware of the last segment that was sent by the sender by mentioning the most recent received packet’s sequence number(SN).

 Finally that we have discussed major components of the networks as well as TCP/IP we have got the needed background in order to look into quite critical issues of security.
 When we are aware of how networks are built, it gives us an understanding to which physical vulnerabilities are being introduced when we choose one network design over any other and knowing how are the packets formed provides us an understanding on how they are crafted to achieve a purpose.
 Also, we are aware of how the packets are being transmitted as well as delivered provides a good understanding of what could possibly happen to the packets.

-This has been a guide to What is TCP Protocol?.
+This is a guide to What is TCP Protocol?.
 Here we have discussed the scope and Working along with Advantages of TCP Protocol.
 You may also look at the following articles to learn more –